 On September 19, 1931, a woman named Geli Raubal was found dead in Munich, Germany.

-She was discovered in her bedroom, in a pool of her own blood, with a gunshot wound to the chest and the pistol that did it lying on the ground beside her.
+She was discovered in her bedroom in a pool of her own blood with a gunshot wound to the chest, the pistol that did it lying on the ground beside her.

 For those searching for the moment that Adolf Hitler went bad, this was it.
 The death of his niece, allegedly at her own hands, rocked him to his core.
 At the Nuremberg trials, Hermann Goring commented on the pivotal moment in the Fuhrer’s life.

 “Geli’s death had such a devastating effect on Hitler,” Hermann Goring commented at the Nuremberg trials.
 “It changed his relationship to all other people.”

 Though Adolf Hitler was without a doubt a vicious, inhumane leader, it seems he had one weakness in life: his half-niece, Geli Raubal.
 In the last few years of her life, Geli became Hitler’s world, his obsession, and potentially his prisoner.

 In 1925, when Geli was just 17 years old, Adolf Hitler invited her mother Angela to become the housekeeper of his home.
 When she arrived, she brought along her two daughters, Geli, and Elfriede.